Last Updated On:

 Shielded metal arc welding uses an electrode that will shied the weld from oxygen as it burns off, and filler metal can speed the process.
 MIG welding uses a wire consumable with a spool to feed it into the joint.

-Welding consumables are categorized based on arc welding, resistance welding, oxyfuel welding, ultrasonic welding, and others.
+Welding consumables are categorized based on arc welding (click here to find a list of our favorites), resistance welding, oxyfuel welding, ultrasonic welding, and others.
 The types include stick electrodes, solid wires, flux cored wires, SAW wires, fluxes, and other materials like gases.

 Naturally, you need a great welder when you get started.
 This isn’t the only equipment you will need, though.
 Here are a few necessary pieces of equipment ad why you’ll need them.